-Agenda for March 30-April 3
+Agenda for April 6- April 10

-Complete predictions for chapter 7-10 (I will be collecting this at the end of the book) it represents your presentational writing.
+Complete predictions for chapter 11-13—Due at the end of this week! presentational writing.

-s as chapter information (good for interpretive reading concepts).
+I have put review items for chapters 7-10 on my website with the answer sheets if you would like to practice.
+There are some evaluations to test your skill set as well as chapter information (good for interpretive reading concepts).
 NOT REQUIRED-only for extra practice because I know you enjoy the challenge

-Please read chapters 7-10
+Please read chapters 11-13